ICD-10 implementation: What to expect from reputable vendors

 - What is your plan and timeline for the ICD-10 conversion?

-Every vendor should have a comprehensive preparation plan, including an ICD-10 implementation and testing period—if you or your vendor find there's a hiccup in their process on October 1, 2015, it's way too late.
+Every vendor should have a comprehensive preparation plan, including an ICD-10 implementation and testing period—if you or your vendor find there's a hiccup in their process too close to October 1, 2015, it's way too late.
+Your system should be ready now so you can train, test and improve efficiency before October 1.

 - How will systems work with both ICD-9 and ICD-10 codes?

-Your vendor should send the right codes to the right payers and clearinghouses, based on their varying readiness schedules.
+Your vendor should send the right codes to the right payers and clearinghouses, based on their varying readiness schedules as well as for claims with dates of service spanning across October 1.
 Plans should be in place to automatically avoid medical billing errors during the transition.

 - What does the ICD-10 implementation process include?